 If a kid in Dominica today only knew that all it took for his school library to have books was for a couple on a sailboat to land at the shores of the Caribbean.
-That couple, T.L. and Harriet Linskey, would be the change agent for a program that has touched upwards of 100,000 kids and donated close to half a million books to the Eastern Caribbean islands.
+That couple, T.L. and Harriet Linskey, would be the change agent for a program that has touched upwards of 140,000 kids and donated more than half a million books to the Eastern Caribbean islands.
 The story is quite simple, a couple goes out on a blue water cruise and returns to start a program that ends up changing lives.

 “Today, a kid from a small fishing village in Dominica has aspirations that come from the exposure to books that just were not available a few years ago, “ Harriet continued, “We will continue to support the creation of lending libraries and improving teacher resources because we see that literacy is improving because of the program.”

-- Enter the Hands Across The Seas Sweepstakes – When you donate to the ASA/Hands Across the Sea Caribbean Getaway Sweepstakes, you are entered to win a one-week, four-person bareboat charter in St. Vincent and the Grenadines and the Tobago Cays courtesy of ASA Affiliate Horizon Yacht Charters.
-Or you could win a luxurious seven-night stay for four (two rooms) at The Verandah Resort & Spa in Antigua or at the St. James’s Club, Morgan Bay, St. Lucia, courtesy of Elite Island Resorts. https://asa.com/partners/hands-across-the-sea/sweepstakes/
+- Enter the Hands Across The Seas Sweepstakes – When you donate to the ASA/Hands Across the Sea Caribbean Getaway Sweepstakes, you could win a week-long bareboat charter in the Caribbean courtesy of Dream Yacht Charter, or you could win a luxurious seven-night stay for four (two rooms) at The Verandah Resort & Spa in Antigua or the St. James’s Club, Morgan Bay, St. Lucia, courtesy of Elite Island Resorts.
+Entries close at 11:59pm on Tuesday, November 10th, 2020. https://asa.com/partners/hands-across-the-sea/sweepstakes/

 - Make a Donation – The easiest way to get involved is by donating via their website.
 See their guide to giving to get an idea of how the money helps on the islands. http://www.handsacrossthesea.net/index.htm